bigcommerce/dev-docs/docs/api-docs/developers-guide-headless.md

 |**BigCommerce**|BigCommerce will respond to the application with the requested data to power the backend ecommerce functionality.
 It can handle processing payments, storing customer data, retrieving the catalog and order information.|

 ### Managing access to your stencil site
-To prevent search engines or shoppers from accessing your non-functioning stencil site, you should redirect shoppers to the storefront.
-There are three possible ways to redirect visitors to your headless site, see [Pointing Your Domain](https://support.bigcommerce.com/s/article/Changing-Domains#point) for details.
+Once you transition to a headless setup and are no longer using your Stencil storefront, make sure to redirect shoppers to your new frontend by changing your custom domain's [nameservers](https://support.bigcommerce.com/s/article/Changing-Domains#nameservers).
+Also, make sure that your unused Stencil storefront is inaccessible to both search engines and shoppers.
+To prevent search engines from crawling and indexing your Stencil storefront, edit your robots.txt file to disallow all [robots](https://support.bigcommerce.com/s/article/Understanding-the-Robots-txt-File).
+To prevent shoppers from accessing your Stencil storefront's permanent URL, [Set Store as Down for Maintenance](https://support.bigcommerce.com/s/article/Maintenance-Mode) with a custom message directing shoppers to your new frontend.

 ## PCI compliance